mia-platform/documentation/docs/development_suite/api-console/api-design/listeners.md

 ```

-At this point

 ## Delete a Listener

 To delete a listener just click on the delete action.

 :::warning
-Be aware that if the Listener is the only one exposing some endpoints, these will be deleted as well.
+Be aware that any Endpoint that is exposed **only** on the Listener you want to delete, will be deleted too.
 :::

 ![delete-listener](img/listeners/delete-listener.png)